-12 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+13 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of socially sustainable investments?
 The sustainable investments made by the financial product will contribute to either environmental or social objectives or both.
-The financial product does not commit to a predetermined combination of environmental or social objectives, and therefore there is no minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy.
-Where the financial product does invest in environmentally sustainably investments that are not Taxonomy-aligned, this is due to the absence of necessary data to determine Taxonomy-alignment.

-The sustainable investments made by the financial product will contribute to either environmental or social objectives or both.
 The financial product does not commit a predetermined combination of environmental or social objectives, and therefore there is no minimum share of socially sustainable investments.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+Reference bench- marks are indexes to measure whether the finan- cial product attains the environmental or social character- istics that they pro- mote.
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available. ~~~?
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
 No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?

-• Where can the methodology used for the calculation of the designated index be found?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-More product-specific information can be found on the website: $\underline{www.ubs.com/funds}$

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+How is the reference benchmark continuously aligned with each of the en- vironmental or social characteristics promoted by the financial product?
+Not applicable.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable. • How does the designated index differ from a relevant broad market index?
+Not applicable.
+Where can the methodology used for the calculation of the designated in- dex be found?
+Not applicable.
+Where can I find more product specific information online?
+More product-specific information can be found on the website: www.ubs.com/funds vestment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 sustainable economic activities.